 The advantages of total quality management (TQM) include:

 - Cost reduction.
 When applied consistently over time, TQM can reduce costs throughout an organization, especially in the areas of scrap, rework, field service, and warranty cost reduction.
-Since these cost reductions flow straight through to bottom-line profits, there can be a startling increase in profitability.
+Since these cost reductions flow straight through to bottom-line profits without any additional costs being incurred, there can be a startling increase in profitability.

 - Defect reduction.
 TQM has a strong emphasis on improving quality within a process, rather than inspecting quality into a process.
 This not only reduces the time needed to fix errors, but makes it less necessary to employ a team of quality assurance personnel.